-Brian Gallagher joined the Board of Trustees in 2017 and was elected assistant secretary in January 2020.
+Brian Gallagher joined the Board of Trustees in 2017 and serves as the assistant secretary and chair of the Wellness and Development Committee.

 Gallagher, a 1981 alumnus with a bachelor’s degree in social work, in 2020 retired as president and CEO of United Way Worldwide, the world’s largest privately funded nonprofit organization.
 Under his leadership at United Way, the organization shifted its focus to facilitating community change through partnerships and opportunities that are often unique to one particular city or region.